gkkhut/Game-of-Dots-and-Boxes/README.md

-# A-game-of-Dots-and-Boxes
+# Game-of-Dots-and-Boxes

-A game of Dots and Boxes using Q learning
+This project is about making use of a Q-learning reinforcement algorithm to implement a game-playing agent which learns how to play a game of 3x3 Dots and Boxes optimally for both players.